Gkrumbach07/docker-py-kaldi-asr/README.md

 pipenv run python app.py -H {HOST} -S
 ```
 If you plan to run the simulator on OpenShift, you will need to set the `DO_SIMULATE` enviroment variable to `True`.
 This makes it so the script will auto run as
 a simulator compared to the other options.
+You can deploy the script using OpenShift's source to image feature.
+Choose the from repository option and select Python as its base image.

 #### Kafka Streaming
 You can stream your clients predictions to a Kafka topic using the tags `-b` for the broker and `-t` for the topic.
 In OpenShift, you can set the `KAFKA_BROKERS` and `KAFKA_TOPIC` enviroment variables to your desired Kafka streams.
 Using Kafak here will produce the decoded audio (text) and the user id to the desired Kafka topic.